ChiCubed/InformaticsNotes/InformaticsNotes.md

 Refers to any of a group of problems in which a set of items each with weights and values have to be packed into a knapsack such that the sum of their weights is less than or equal to the capacity of the knapsack and their value is as high as possible.

 ### Unbounded
-There are no constraints on the knapsack; each item can be taken as many times as desired.
+There are no constraints; each item can be taken as many times as desired.

 **Complexity:** $O(NW,W)$